jeremytammik/tbc/a/2005_net_core.md

 Another method I used in the past for 2D is to tesselate the perimeter and fill the opening with a grid of points, then use [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) etc., adding up the sum area of resulting triangles.
 The area is always slightly underestimated for concave edges and slightly overestimated for convex edges.
-Smaller triangles obviously improves that, but increases processing time.
+Using smaller triangles obviously improves that but also increases processing time.

 Another option is to create a single faced solid over the opening with one of the shape builders.
 Some surface types are not supported by all shape builders, however.